MikeDeev/GD-game-engine/README.md

 # ⚠️STILL IN DEVELOPMENT!⚠️
+# I will take a break of making this, maybe I dont even finish it

 # Geometry Dash game engine

-This is an engine made for making games in geometry dash be easier.
+This is an engine made for making games in geometry dash.

 ⚠️THIS IS STILL IN ALPHA THERE'S A LOT OF BUGS AND ERRORS ⚠️